 The Steps to Tjenya Camp site [9km]

 The next part of the walk is one of the nicest, with the track following the creek fairly closely.
 The trail markers are always a fair distance from the creek – you can see from the debris wrapped around one of the posts how high the water must get in the wet season!

-There’s plenty of rock pools that almost compel you to stop and have a quick dip – and the day is getting gradually warmer (temperatures reach around 32 degrees Celsius by mid afternoon).
+There’s plenty of rock pools that almost compel you to stop and have a quick dip – and the day is getting gradually warmer (the temperatures reaches around 32 degrees Celsius by mid afternoon).

 After two kilometres the trail leaves the creek and goes up over a very small ridge (I lose the track here for a short time) before following another bigger creek downstream.
 After another 2km the track crosses the flowing creek: this is the only river crossing so far where I need to remove shoes.
 Just downstream is Wangi Falls, accessible by car and a popular tourist spot.

 The next bit is not much fun.
 I’ve walked exactly 20km since leaving Florence Falls, it’s getting pretty warm… and the track now heads straight up a rocky ridge.
 And back down.
 It’s only about 80m (vertical ascent/descent) but feels like more with a heavy pack.
 For the first time there are views out to the west.
 Not that there is much to see.

 Then it’s back down into another valley – this time crossing a nice creek and small waterfall – before heading back another steep ridge…

 On this last ridge I manage to get a weak phone signal (I only noticed as my phone starting pinging as it received a few emails).
 By standing on a rock and pointing my iPhone skywards I managed to get onto the Litchfield National Park Web site – the status is still that the anticipated opening of the Tabletop Track is the following day.